 Unfortunately, things are much more complicated than they first appear.
 Seemingly simple things can take a lifetime to master (and years to even reach "good").

 You'll spend more time doing what you didn't even want to do than the things you set out to do in the first place!

 Even if you can afford something, it doesn't mean it's a good investment.
-Unless your last name is Rockefeller or you have more money than you could spend in 10,000 years, bad investments will quickly deplete your resources (and exponentially so when you're talking about purchasing skilled labor and/or products with little to no resale value).
+Unless your last name is Rockefeller or you have more money than you could spend in 10,000 years, bad investments will quickly deplete your resources (and exponentially so when you're talking about purchasing skilled labor and/or products with limited resale value).